DimitriPalmer22/Relapse-Code-Documentation/_temp/LD Meeting Notes.md

 #### Navigation Line Idea

-> [!Work In Progress]
-> This is still WIP.
-We don't even know if we're adding this
+***This is still WIP.
+We don't even know if we're adding this.
+But, if we did, it would be something like…***

-- Dead Space line
+*Think of the navigation line in Dead Space*

-- Use camera stacking to implement it
+Use camera stacking to implement it

 ##### How Do We Communicate This line to the Player?
 - Blood trail
 - Footsteps

 ### More Shbeeb Criticisms
 - Scale down some of the props.